kirandash/interview-frontend-developer/linkedin_webdev/readme.md

 ## 6. How do you manipulate the DOM?
 1. Accessing DOM: getElementById(), getElementsByClassName(), getElementsByTagName(), querySelector(), querySelectorAll()
 2. Managing nodes: innerHTML, createElement(), appendChild(), addEventListener()

+## 7. How do you search using functional programming?